 Where possible, information on the Moreton Bay Regional Council website are provided in HTML or other equally accessible formats.
 In some cases, however, resources are identified that can only be provided efficiently in Portable Document Format (PDF).
 For those with specific accessibility requirements, the following resources are provided by Adobe to aid in accessing PDF documents.

 Newer versions of Adobe® Reader® incorporate a number of accessibility features.
-The latest version of Adobe Reader is available from the icon below.
+The latest version of Adobe Reader is available from Adobe.

 Since PDF documents may not be readily accessible to screen readers and may not be formatted for visually impaired users, the following services provided by Adobe can be used to convert PDF documents into plain text or plain HTML documents.